This page describes the differences between RRF2 and RRF3 and the changes needed to configuration and other system files when upgrading to RRF3.

 Do read the whole of this guide to understand the configuration changes required if migrating from RRF2.

-Note: it is not possible to upgrade a Duet WiFi, Ethernet or Maestro directly from firmware 1.x or 2.x to 3.01 or later.
+Note: it is not possible to upgrade a Duet WiFi, Ethernet or Maestro directly from firmware 1.x or 2.x to 3.01 or later by uploading the new firmware file over the network.
 You must upgrade to firmware 3.0 as an intermediate step.
+Alternatively, you can erase the existing firmware using the erase button or jumper, and then install your chosen RRF 3.x firmware directly using Bossa.

 The following Gcode and Mcode commands have changed.
 Please refer to the Gcode dictionary for details.